 13. Mountain ash

-Mountain Ash (Sorbus) is known for its red-orange clusters of berries which last on the branches throughout the winter like nature’s Christmas ornaments.
-Birds such as robins, bluebirds, and waxwings love to snack on these berries, as well as the spring and summer caterpillars that use these trees for their habitat.
-Since mountain ash (rowan) trees are found in many areas, look for a North American variety such as American Mountain Ash (Sorbus americana), Showy Mountain Ash (Sorbus decora), or Sitka Mountain Ash (Sorbus sitchensis).
+Mountain ash (Sorbus) is known for its red-orange clusters of berries, which last on the branches throughout the winter like nature’s Christmas ornaments.
+Birds such as robins, bluebirds, and waxwings love to snack on these berries and the spring and summer caterpillars that use these trees for their habitat.
+Look for a North American variety such as American Mountain Ash (Sorbus americana), Showy Mountain Ash (Sorbus decora), or Sitka Mountain Ash (Sorbus sitchensis).

 14. Anise hyssop